Mohamed209/Deep_Learning_Notes/Readme.md

-## my Deep learning notes and experiments
+## Trying to learn modern well know machine and deep learning algorithms by building them from scratch